 Wash and dry the pots, pans, and other kitchen utensils as well.
 Don’t forget to clean your sink, too.
 Scrub all surfaces with baking soda to remove dirt and stains.
 When you’re done with everything else, sweep the floor to gather dust and mop everything for a sparkly finish.

 Before cleaning this part of the house, remove all things placed around the bathtub and/or shower cabin.
 A clever piece of advice is to place a bath mat to keep you from slipping while cleaning and using the bathroom in general.

 Using warm water, rinse all bathroom walls to soften the stains and afterwards clean them using an all-purpose cleaner.
 Brush the to fully remove dirt and then rinse with water again.

 Clean your toilet, sink, shower, and tub with a grout cleaner, while brushing all surfaces, and then once again rinse with water.
 You should also wash soap dishes, faucets, and drains.
 Brush everything to eliminate any signs of stains.
 Once you’re done with cleaning, empty all wastebaskets and replace bath mats and rugs with fresh ones.
 If chores seem too much, consider the regular cleaning service from Star Domestic Cleaners (London).

 5. Finish your cleaning session by tidying up bedrooms

 If bathrooms are the most difficult rooms to clean, then bedrooms should not take as much as time as time and effort.
-In order to tidy up you simply have to make your bed (replace the pillowcases and blankets, if possible), arrange any furniture pieces, organize things on scattered throughout tables and drawers, and make sure that clothes stay in the closet and are properly organised.
+In order to tidy up, you simply have to make your bed (replace the pillowcases and blankets, if possible), arrange any furniture pieces, take care of your soft floorings, organize things on scattered throughout tables and drawers and make sure that clothes stay in the closet and are properly organised.
 You can freshen room by spraying your average smooth, sweet-scented air freshener.